sandialabs/pecos/documentation/qc_tests.rst

 The custom function below, ``nearest_neighbor``, determines if the current data point is within 3 standard deviations of data in a 10 minute history window.
 In this case, metadata returns the distance from each column in the current data point to its nearest neighbor in the history.
-This is similar to the multivariate nearest neighbor algorithm used in CANARY [HMKC07]_.
+This is similar to the multivariate nearest neighbor algorithm used in CANARY :cite:p:`canary`.

 .. doctest::
     :hide: